Joarnixon/matrix-desummation/README.md

 # This project is a small experiment
-### Which after some research came up to be a view from another perspective on SVD and NMF.
+### Which after some research came up to be a view from another perspective on SVD, NMF and Regression.

+# Simple introduction is at demo.ipynb

 ### Sometimes inspiration for a problem can come from looking at it from another perspective or even from a completely different field of research, so I would recommend you to take a glance at what research I did.